 The question will arise: where are these frequent, in-your-face, subtle allergen attacks to be found?

+a.
 Enzyme based detergents & household products – trigger Atopic dermatitis

 A common IgE triggers is the enzyme Der P1 analogous to Papain .
 Der P1 is an enzyme present in the feces of the house dust mite.
-Dust mites can breed in homes where there is limited sunlight, where there are food sources available for the dust mite (they prefer feeding on fungal dandruff flakes form your head!) and also where bed linen is not changed periodically.
+Dust mites can breed in homes where there is limited sunlight, where there are food sources available for the dust mite (they prefer feeding on fungal dandruff flakes from your head!) and also where bed linen is not changed periodically.